syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/TreeMap-Elements.md

 ## Legend

-You can set the color value of leaf nodes using `TreeMapLegend`.
+You can set the color value of **leaf nodes** using `TreeMapLegend`.
 This legend is appropriate only for the TreeMap whose leaf nodes are colored using `RangeColorMapping`.

 You can set `ShowLegend` property value to “True” to enable or disable legend visibility.

 ### TreeMap Legend

+You can customize the treemap legend using following properties

+* For customizing the alignment of legend, you can use `Alignment` property.

+* You can set the legend column count using `ColumnCount` property.

+* To set the dock position of the legend text, you can use `DockPosition`.

+* You can specify the size of the legend by setting `Height` and `Width` of the `TreeMapLegend`.

-You can decide the size of the legend icons by setting `IconWidth` and `IconHeight` properties of the `TreeMapLegend` property avail in TreeMap.
+* You can decide the size of the legend icons by setting `IconWidth` and `IconHeight` properties of the `TreeMapLegend` property avail in TreeMap.

+* You can customize the left and right label text for the legend using `LeftLabel` and `RightLabel` properties.

+* To set the legend mode as default or interactive, you can use `Mode` property.

+* Using the property `Template`, you can specify template for legend settings.

+* To set the legend title, you can use the `Title` property of the `LegendSettings`.

 ### Label for Legend